aliffadillah/crypto-datastream/README.md

 ---

-Built with ❤️ using Nuxt 3 and Binance API
+Built with ❤️ using Nuxt 3 and CoinGecko API